 New research from Mendoza College of Business professors Dean Shepherd and Brittany Solomon completely contradicts our cultural understanding of the relationship between education and job satisfaction.

-This new research explores the relationship between job satisfaction and educational level and uncovered a startling shift among the supermoms.
+This research explores the relationship between job satisfaction and educational level and uncovered a startling shift among the supermoms.

 Dr. Brittany Solomon conducted a huge meta-study review of 74 separate studies with a population sample of over 100,000 employees.